 In the 60s, Villarreal built a small covered stand and in the 1971/72 season the original South Stand (Fondo Sur) was set up.
 The Main Stand was demolished on 19th July 1988 so that a bigger one could be built, which eventually opened on 8th March 1989 with a friendly match against Atlético de Madrid.

-On the 75th anniversary of the club, the occasion was used to carry out the most significant remodelling of the stadium, the results of which gave us El Madrigal that we know and love today.
-The South Stand (Fondo Sur) was demolished on 22nd May 1998 and construction of the new covered Main Stand (Tribuna) began, as well as the amphitheater, the Preferential Stand (Preferencia) and the North Stand (Fondo Norte).
+On the 75th anniversary of the club, the occasion was used to carry out the most significant remodelling of the stadium, the results of which gave us the latest and most modern version of the El Madrigal.
+The South Stand (Fondo Sur) was demolished on 22nd May 1998 and construction of the new covered Main Stand (Tribuna) began, as well as the amphitheater, the Grand Stand (Preferencia) and the North Stand (Fondo Norte).
 The project was completed for the 1999/2000 season.

-In 1973, El Madrigal had its first electrical installation so games could be played late in the afternoon and evening.
-The city council erected four pylons on each corner of the pitch, with nine halogen spotlights on each one.
-The stadium enjoyed its first game under the lights on 16th September 1973 in a Third Division match that saw the Yellows face Sociedad Deportiva Ibiza and they lost 0-1.
+In 1973, El Madrigal had was fitted with lights for the first time so games could be played late in the afternoon and evening.
+The city council erected four pylons on each corner of the pitch, with nine halogen spotlights on each.
+The stadium enjoyed its first game under the lights on 16th September 1973 in a Third Division match that saw the Yellows take on Sociedad Deportiva Ibiza and they lost 0-1.

 Believe it or not, the changing rooms have had four different locations since the Yellows ground was inaugurated.
 Until the 1935/36 season, so for twelve years, the changing rooms occupied the southeast area of the stadium.
 From that date until the late 60s, they moved to the northeast part of the pitch.
 Then, with the inauguration of the new Main Stand (Tribuna) in 1989, they were located in the southwest corner until the final remodeling, where they were relocated to their current location just below the centre of the Main Stand (Tribuna).